Trim motors for Suzuki engines

 Trim motors for Suzuki outboards

-The Suzuki trim motor is the electric motor that drives the hydraulic pump of your outboard’s tilt and trim system.
-It allows you to raise, lower or trim the engine from the trim control, in order to adjust the boat’s running angle while underway or raise the lower unit when stopped.
-In marine use, this part is highly exposed to humidity, salt and water spray.
+In marine use, this part is highly exposed to moisture, salt and water spray.
 However, a trim failure can come from the electric motor, but also from the relay, power supply, oil level, hydraulic pump or cylinders.
-It is therefore important to identify the cause correctly before replacement.
+It is therefore important to identify the cause properly before replacement.

 2 item(s)